oroinc/documentation/user_guide/sending_email_campaign_via_mailchimp.rst

 -  Click **Schedule Sync** in the top right corner.

-You can map contents of OroCRM Marketing List to use a segment of the Subscribers List in MailChimp.
+You can map contents of OroCRM marketing list to use a segment of the **Subscribers List** in MailChimp.
 To do this:

 -  Navigate to **Market>Marketing Lists** and select the list you would like to use.